dhis2/developer-portal/docs/guides/ai-development.md

 ---

 :::warning
 AI tooling is moving fast and is still highly experimental.
-The recommendations on this page are a snapshot of what works as of June 11, 2026.
+The recommendations on this page are a snapshot of what works as of June 22, 2026.
 Use AI agents with caution and validate every change they make to your code.
 :::

 You have an idea for a DHIS2 app and want to try building it with an AI coding agent.
 This guide is for DHIS2 developers and implementers who are comfortable in a terminal, and much of it is useful whether you write code daily or not.
 Non-technical implementers can use these tools to build quality prototypes, but at the time of publishing the DHIS2 development team's stance is that a human developer is necessary to make secure and sustainable production-ready apps.
 Treat this as a way to explore an idea and iterate against a DHIS2 instance, not a path to a production-ready app.

 A short warning before you start: general-purpose AI agents are not yet reliable to work out of the box on DHIS2.
 They tend to reach for outdated information, hallucinate Web API endpoints, and use generic patterns instead of DHIS2 App Platform conventions.
-The [Devotta](https://devotta.no/)-maintained [`dhis2-app-skills`](https://github.com/devotta-labs/dhis2-app-skills) project was created to close this gap.
-See the May 2026 developer meetup post [introducing the skill](https://community.dhis2.org/t/may-2026-developer-meetup-ai-agent-skill-for-dhis2-app-development-and-other-tips/72140) for the motivation.
+The DHIS2-maintained [`ai-devtools`](https://github.com/dhis2/ai-devtools) project was created to close this gap.
+See the May 2026 developer meetup post about [introducing the related devotta-maintained skill](https://community.dhis2.org/t/may-2026-developer-meetup-ai-agent-skill-for-dhis2-app-development-and-other-tips/72140).
 The rest of this page is about how to use AI-agents, and how to handle the parts the agent still gets wrong.

 The advice below is opinionated and shaped by hands-on use of Claude Code together with the DHIS2 app development skill, since that is the combination we have the most experience with.
 Other agents such as Cursor, GitHub Copilot, Codex, or open-source tools like Aider can do similar jobs.
 Some commands and examples below use syntax particular to Claude Code, but all major agents share similar tools, and the principles outlined here are common to all of them.